Learning-Based Video Coding with Joint Deep Compression and Enhancement: Proposed Method

-Compared with reigning video codecs, the deep video codec has an advantage that its end-to-end framework can be jointly optimized with training on a large-scale dataset.
-In this paper, we make the first attempt to jointly train the compression and enhancement of deep video coding, aimed at an optimal resource allocation between compressed bitrate and reconstructed visual quality.
 Our training process consists of two phases.
-In the first phase (0$\sim$300K iterations), we perform a coarse-grain training with the reference frame $x_{t-1}$ and learning rate 1e-4; while in the second phase (300K$\sim$900K iterations), we perform a fine-grain training with the reference frame $\hat x_{t-1}$ and learning rate 1e-5.
+In the first phase (0 $\sim$ 300K iterations), we perform a coarse-grain training with the reference frame $x_{t-1}$ and learning rate 1e-4; while in the second phase (300K $\sim$ 900 K iterations), we perform a fine-grain training with the reference frame $\hat x_{t-1}$ and learning rate 1e-5.
 In each phase, we successively train the MVP, MVDC, MC, RC, PQE modules and then perform a joint training of all modules.
 The ME module is performed with the SPyNet without further training.

+The reasons to adopt this joint training strategy are as follows.
+In reigning video codecs, the RD optimization theory was proposed to minimize the RD cost of

+where $D$ and $R$ refer the compression distortion and bitrate, separately.
+The objective of enhancement is to further reduce the distortion

+Compared with reigning video codecs, the deep video codec has an advantage that its end-to-end framework can be jointly optimized with training on a large-scale dataset.
+Taking this advantage, we propose to jointly train the compression and enhancement modules of deep video coding.
+The objective is then set as to minimize the total RD cost

+Obviously, the joint training releases the burden of reconstruction.
+The compression stage allows a higher $D$, which can be eliminated in the enhancement stage, with a reduced $R$.
+Hence, the overall RD tradeoff is improved.

-During training, we employ the following loss functions for the MVP, MVDC, MC, RC, PQE and joint training:
+Inspired by the RD cost function, we employ the following loss functions for the MVP, MVDC, MC, RC, PQE and joint training:

 where ${\rm MSE}$ denotes the mean squared error. $R_{mvd}$ and $R_{res}$ represent the bits consumed by MV difference and residuals after compression, respectively. $D(\cdot)$ represents the frame-level distortion, which is calculated as MSE and $1-$MS-SSIM in PSNR-oriented and MS-SSIM-oriented codecs, respectively. $\lambda$ is a coefficient for RD tradeoff. $\mathcal{L}_\mathcal{G}$ is the loss function for generator of DPEG.
 The loss functions for generator and discriminator are set as: